Our Orchard is maturing beautifully with over 350 fruit trees (all of which have been sponsored by friends of the Garden). It is a

 Trees have been sponsored in memory of individuals who have passed and also to mark Christenings, Birthdays and Christmas.
 We respectfully remind sponsors that memorabilia, ornaments, bouquets or other items cannot be left at the trees and the aluminium markers cannot be individualised or enlarged in any way.
 The area is first and foremost a heritage orchard and not a memorial garden.
 We think this adds to the beauty and charm of the plot, it's an informal, peaceful place where nature comes first.

-While all of our trees have now been sponsored (as of October 2021), the committee is currently looking at other forms of sponsorship in the garden.
-We hope to provide an update by Spring 2022.
+While all of our trees have now been sponsored (as of January 2022), the committee is currently looking at other forms of sponsorship in the garden.
+We hope to provide an update by late Spring 2022.